Letter to Stakeholders from the CEO of GIRA

 As the core of its mission, GIRA hosts two Model United Nations conferences: the National Collegiate Security Conference for college students and the North American Invitation Model United Nations for high school students.
 NCSC and NAIMUN have undergone tremendous growth since their founding and both have become top-rated conferences in their respective circuits while maintaining their commitment to substance and quality.
 We look forward to continuing that tradition of excellence during our conferences in October and February, respectively.

 In addition to hosting premier Model UN conferences, GIRA also facilitates other programs that fulfill its mission.
 GIRA partners with our sister organization, the Georgetown International Relations Club to facilitate events and opportunities for the general IRC membership.
 Through the GIRA Global Generation Grant Program, GIRA has facilitated numerous projects developed by Georgetown students to promote the same values of international service that drive our own organization.
-Further, through partnerships with international organizations, GIRA facilitates opportunities for Georgetown students to travel and teach abroad and looks forward to continuing long-term relations with programs in countries such as China, India, and South Korea.
+Further, through partnerships with international organizations, GIRA facilitates opportunities for Georgetown students to travel and teach abroad and looks forward to continuing its long-term relations with the organizations that help it to do so.